 48% Put Your Grocery Budget on a Diet

-Statistics Canada reports that the average Canadian household spends about $214 per person on food each month.
+Statistics Canada numbers show that the average Canadian household spends about $217 per person on food each month.
 This does not include eating out.
 If you're single or live in certain parts of the country, the average will be higher.
 As a general rule, the Credit Counselling Society recommends that consumers allocate $200 to $250 per person for grocery money every month, or even a little more if you buy toilet paper, laundry detergent and cleaning supplies at the grocery store.

 However, in her book Zero Debt, Lynnette Khalfani-Cox suggests that a family of four can aim to spend only $125 per week on groceries.
 That means aiming to spend $125 per person on food each month rather than the Canadian average of $217.
 This is an ambitious goal, but if you implement many of the tips outlined above, it is possible.

 Potential Annual Savings: $2,560*